bigskysoftware/htmx/www/examples/animations.md

 ## Animations

-Htmx is designed to allow you to use [CSS transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions) to add smooth animations and transitions to your web page using only CSS and HTML.
+htmx is designed to allow you to use [CSS transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions) to add smooth animations and transitions to your web page using only CSS and HTML.
 Below are a few examples of various animation techniques.

+htmx also allows you to use the new [View Transitions API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API) for creating animations.

 ### <a name='basic'></a>[Basic CSS Animations](#basic)